sunvish/QuestionPaper-Generator/README.md

                     **********Overview********

 This repository contains a comprehensive MERN stack application for generating question papers based on user-defined criteria.
 The frontend is developed using React, providing an intuitive user interface for inputting paper requirements.
-Communication with the backend API, built with Node.js and MongoDB, facilitates robust data handling and paper generation.
+Communication with the backend API, built with Node.js and MongoDB.

                         ********STACK********